yezou224/5120-HW1/README.md

   CSS for background colors and borders of “Suggestions” and “Carts” sections.

   Mock “Move Plan to Cart” button styling and suggested placement.

+Also, I used AI for JavaScript snippet for toast feedback

 The overall design is based on the Path@Penn interface but simplified for prototype demonstration.